Nimzyow/diving-fs/README.md

    NOTES:

 It seems that nexus automatically generates the GQL schema and nexus types when you spin up the server. currently with `npx nodemon`

+- commands to keep in mind when working with prisma

+npx prisma migrate dev -- name A_NAME_FOR_THE_MIGRATION

+npx prisma migrate dev --create-only

+- To generate your prisma client

+npx prisma generate